For Professionals

 The amount of sodium found naturally in foods is enough to keep a healthy level in your body, but sodium is often added to many processed foods, foods we eat in restaurants and even the food we cook ourselves.
 This can lead to eating too much salt and cause too much sodium to build up in your body.

 The recommended amount of sodium to consume can depend on your stage of kidney disease and your kidney function.
-In general, a healthy amount of sodium is 2,300 mg or less of sodium per day.
+In general, a healthy amount of sodium is 2,300 mg or less per day.
 This is equal to about 1 teaspoon of salt a day.
 Ask your doctor and dietitian how much sodium you should consume each day in kidney disease stages 3, 4 and 5 (not on dialysis).

 These foods and drinks usually have added sodium (unless marked as low-salt or low-sodium):